Gustavotc/Gustavotc/README.md

 # Gustavo Travaini Chinalia

-I'm a Computer Engineering student and a mobile developer, fascinated for technology and always looks for new challenges. 💻📱
+I'm a Computer Engineering student and a mobile developer, fascinated for technology and always looking for new challenges. 💻📱

 Passionate about solving problems and self-improvement.
 Always learning ! 👨‍💻